ppothapa/pyICON_EXCLAIM/doc/documentation.rst

 -----------------

 Examples for plotting ICON data can probably be found in every ``pyicon`` notebook.
-However, some in particularly useful notebooks are:
+However, some particularly useful notebooks are:

   * ``examp_intro_start.ipynb``
   * ``examp_oce_timeseries.ipynb``